JorisChau/gslnls/README.md

 }
 ```

+Here, the Jacobian is returned in the `"gradient"` attribute of the
+evaluated vector (as in a `selfStart` model) from which it is detected
+automatically by `gsl_nls()` or `gsl_nls_large()`.

-First, we minimize the least squares objective with a call to
+First, the least squares objective is minimized with a call to
-`gsl_nls()` using the default Levenberg-Marquadt algorithm analogous to
-the previous example by passing the nonlinear model as a `function` and
+`gsl_nls()` analogous to the previous example by passing the nonlinear
-setting the response vector `y` to a vector of zeros.
-The number of
+model as a `function` and setting the response vector `y` to a vector of
-parameters is set to
+zeros.
+The number of parameters is set to
 ![p = 500](https://latex.codecogs.com/png.latex?p%20%3D%20500 "p = 500")
 and as starting values we use
 ![\\theta_1 = 1, \\ldots, \\theta_p = p](https://latex.codecogs.com/png.latex?%5Ctheta_1%20%3D%201%2C%20%5Cldots%2C%20%5Ctheta_p%20%3D%20p "\theta_1 = 1, \ldots, \theta_p = p")